Benefits & Advantages

 Honors First-Year Experience Courses

-Honors 101 (Honors First Year Experience) and Honors 202 (Windows on the World) are first-year seminar courses that provide an opportunity for Honors students to orient themselves to campus prior to the first day of classes.
-These courses typically start before the semester begins, providing an early chance for students to meet each other, as well as Honors faculty, staff members, and Honors upper-level students serving as course assistants.
+Honors 101 (Honors First Year Experience) is a first-year seminar courses that provide an opportunity for Honors students to orient themselves to campus prior to the first day of classes.
+This course typically starts before the semester begins, providing an early chance for students to meet each other, as well as Honors faculty, staff members, and Honors upper-level students serving as course assistants.
 Beginning the week before university classes commence, students attend a welcome session, and begin their coursework in the first-year seminar.
 The first-year seminars typically start early and continue throughout the fall semester.

 Participation in a first-year Honors seminar is required for all Honors students in the College of Arts & Sciences.